eujuliu/portfolio/posts/beginners-guide-to-setting-up-a-secure-server.md

 Whether you’re self-hosting from home or running on a VPS, these steps help lay a **solid foundation for a secure, reliable server environment**.

----

-### Next Steps

-Of course, this is just the beginning of your server journey.

-You can further improve your setup by learning about:

-- SSL certificate automation
-- Monitoring tools like **Prometheus** or **Grafana**
-- More advanced security topics like **fail2ban filters**, **Web Application Firewalls (WAF)**, and **intrusion detection systems**

----

-If you found this guide helpful, please consider giving feedback or suggesting improvements.

-And if you spot something that can be done better, feel free to reach out—I’m always looking to improve this tutorial.

 Happy hosting!